saltyrtc/saltyrtc-meta/Protocol.md

 ```

 # Tasks

+TODO: User must set a list of available tasks

 As soon as the authentication procedure between initiator and
 responder has been completed sucessfully, the specification of the